ingresso-group/slate/source/includes/_intro.md

 ```

 <blockquote class="lang-specific shell">
-gzip must be used for all requests (with curl you can use the --compressed flag, or pass "Accept-Encoding: gzip,deflate" in the headers).
+gzip must be used for all requests (with curl you can use the --compressed flag).
+Most http libraries support compression (though you may need to enable this somehow), but if not and you are receiving gzip errors you can pass "Accept-Encoding: gzip" in the headers then unzip the response.

 curl uses the -u flag to pass basic auth credentials in the format user:password.
 </blockquote>